 Unique ambience high above the Copacabana

 After the wedding, it was time for us to travel 2000 km south again, back to Brazil’s most popular tourist destination: Rio de Janeiro.
-And today, as we stand on the rooftop of our Copacabana beachfront hotel, it becomes crystal clear why Rio’s longest beach is also the most popular outdoor space of its six million residents.
+And today, as we stand on the rooftop of our Copacabana beachfront hotel, it becomes crystal clear why Rio’s longest beach is also the most popular outdoor space of its 6,32 million residents (situation 2010).
 Even up here, we can feel the fab beach-life vibes!

 Christ the Redeemer statue as a point of orientation